 - Pay the fine in full: You may pay the amount of the fine listed on the bond card for your charge(s) before your arraignment date.
 If paid in full, the conviction will be reported to MVD and the case will be closed.

 - Appear on your arraignment date: If neither of the above options applies, you must appear in the Gilbert Municipal Court on the arraignment date indicated on your citation.
 If you fail to appear for your arraignment date, a default judgment may be entered against you in the amount of the fine and your driving privileges may be suspended until the judgment is paid in full.
-If you must request a postponement of your civil traffic court date, click here for instructions.

 At the civil traffic arraignment date: